Overview of metric rules

 A metric rule is made up of two parts: a metric match expression that defines the scope of the rule, and one or more variables that define the tags that will be applied to metrics that match the match expression.

 You use the metric rules editor to build a metric rule.
-On the Metric Rules page (Manage Data > Settings > Metric Rules), metric rules are listed like this:
+On the Metric Rules page (Manage Data > Metrics > Metric Rules), metric rules are listed like this: